 How Does MISSION MPG work?

-PAM Transport’s MISSION MPG program allows its drivers to earn bonuses in the form of cash and prizes for performing in the top of their peer group when it comes to fuel efficiency.
-What this means is that PAM Transport drivers compete against other drivers with similar equipment and those that perform in the top 40%, 25% and 10% in their peer group are elgible for bonuses and prizes.
-These incentives include $100 month bonuses, $250 quarterly bonuses, $1,000 annual bonsues PLUS prize eligibility.
+PAM Transport’s MISSION MPG program allows its drivers to earn incentives in the form of cash and prizes for performing in the top of their peer group when it comes to fuel efficiency.
+What this means is that PAM Transport drivers compete against other drivers with similar equipment and those that perform in the top 40%, 25% and 10% in their peer group are elgible for incentives and prizes.
+These incentives include $100 month incentives, $250 quarterly cash, $1,000 annual bonsues PLUS prize eligibility.

 MISSION MPG is more than just an awesome program to reward PAM Transport drivers for hard work.
 Each letter in the "MISSION" stands for something that helps improve fuel efficiency.
 Let's take a look at the final "N" now!
 Don't worry, there are links below to get caught up on all of the tips.